OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 ## Maturity 2
 ### Benefit
+Have a central team of software security experts to drive and support your software assurance program.

 ### Activity
 The organization implements a formal secure coding center of excellence, with  architects and senior developers representing the different business units and technology stacks.
 The team has an official charter and defines standards and best practices to improve software development practices.
 The goal is to mitigate the way velocity of change in technology, programming languages, and development frameworks and libraries makes it difficult for Information Security professionals to be fully informed of all the technical nuances that impact security.
 Even developers often struggle keeping up with all the changes and new tools intended to make software development faster, better, and safer.